 Mitiq: This is the first open-source toolchain for quantum error mitigation for noisy quantum computers.
 It’s a Unitary Fund flagship project, developed by the technical team (Unitary Labs) and the wider community.
 Mitiq implements a set of hybrid quantum-classical techniques, such as zero-noise extrapolation and probabilistic error cancellation, which reduce (mitigate) errors in short-depth quantum algorithms providing advantages now to a “cross-your-fingers” approach to using real quantum processors.
 Written in Python, it is compatible with quantum circuits written in Cirq, Qiskit, PyQuil and runs on any back-end.

 QuTiP: I am lead developer of the Quantum Toolbox in Python.
 With Shahnawaz Ahmed, my main contribution is the permutational symmetric quantum solver module, piqs.
 I also wrote several tutorials in the form of Jupyter notebooks.
 I am one of the mentors for Google Summer of Code through NumFOCUS.
-I help develop new code lines, maintain the QuTiP project and help out in the community.
-From 2018 I have begun speaking about this project at academic institutions, conferences and quantum computing startups.
+An outcome of that project has been the QuTiP-QIP package and the pulse-level description of the processor simulators for quantum circuits.
+I helped develop the software architecture, maintain the QuTiP project, support its community and provide the project with an open-source governance through Unitary Fund.
+From 2018 I have been involved in engaging the wider community of this project, speaking at academic institutions, conferences and quantum computing startups.

 Interactive notebooks: This repository contains lectures and interactive Jupyter notebooks (interactive Python) on QuTiP and open science development.
 They are hosted on the cloud thanks to MyBinder.
 They allow you to begin tinker with quantum mechanics in Python without any local installation: start exploring Schrödinger cats in a couple of minutes.
 They were used in a short intensive course held at ICTP in the Summer of 2019.